biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Heenan, P.B., Millar, T.R., Smissen, R.D., McGlone, M.S. and Wilton, A.D.
+(2017) Phylogenetic measures of neo- and palaeo-endemism in the indigenous vascular flora of the New Zealand archipelago.
+[Australian Systematic Botany, 30, 124-133](https://doi.org/10.1071/SB17009)

+  * Millar, T.R., Heenan, P.B., Wilton, A.D., Smissen, R.D. and Breitwieser, I. (2017) Spatial distribution of species, genus and phylogenetic endemism in the vascular flora of New Zealand, and implications for conservation.
+[Australian Systematic Botany, 30, 134-147](https://doi.org/10.1071/SB16015)

   * Yu, F., Skidmore, A.K., Wang, T., Huang, J., Ma, K and Groen, T.A. (in press) Rhododendron diversity patterns and priority conservation areas in China.
 [Diversity and Distributions](http://dx.doi.org/10.1111/ddi.12607).

   * Baldwin, B.G., Thornhill, A.H., Freyman, W.A., Ackerly, D.D., Kling, M.M., Morueta-Holme, N. and Mishler, B.D.
 (2017) Species richness and endemism in the native flora of California.
 [American Journal of Botany, 104, 487-501](https://dx.doi.org/10.3732/ajb.1600326).